Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_12.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="12.15"}}

-Yep, that was simple.
 Now we are going to filter the correct results using mongo's regex ability.
 We are going to add this line in those two places where we are using `find`: in publish Counts and in the return of the parties cursor:

     'name' : { '$regex' : '.*' + searchString || '' + '.*', '$options' : 'i' },